Lesson 6 of 10 – Memory of Computer

 ROM (Read Only Memory)

-- Permanent memory
+• Permanent memory

-- Stores startup data (BIOS)
+• Stores startup data such as BIOS

 Types of ROM